CodingSalmon/uppost/README.md

 ## Future Enhancements

 1. Ability to filter shown posts by category.
+2. Be able to post comments.
-2. Ability to see all of your posts on the profile page.
+3. Ability to see all of your posts on the profile page.
-3. Add more responsive design.
+4. Add more responsive design.